 - Act Fast: If you like it, buy it now, as it will be difficult to find your way back.

 - Use a Landmark: The Clock Tower in the center of the market is the easiest place to find.
 It makes a good landmark for meeting up with people.

-- Beware of Scams: Although crime is mostly low in Thailand, petty thievery does happen in crowded markets.
-Don't present an easy target (e.g., an unzipped backpack, smartphone sticking out of back pocket, etc).
+- Beware of Scams: Although crime is fairly low in Thailand, petty thievery does happen in crowded markets.
+Don't present an easy target (e.g., an unzipped backpack, smartphone sticking out of back pocket, etc.).
 Even still, you're more likely to get "robbed" by being overcharged or sold a fake!

 For visitors, the best values at Chatuchak are the housewares, Thai silks, handicrafts, and clothing.